 Control Household Pests Naturally

-- Clean up - Remove pest attractants.
-Different pests are attracted to different things; you can find out what attracts ants, moths, rodents and spiders in our Learning Center to make sure your home is not inviting to these household pests.
+- Clean up – Remove pest attractants.
+Different pests are attracted to different things; you can find out what attracts ants, moths, rodents and spiders in our Pest Library to make sure your home is not inviting to these household pests.

 - Seal up – Inspect your home for potential pest entry points such as cracks along your home’s foundation, ill fitted window screens or gaps along the bottom of exterior doors.
 Sealing these openings will also reduce your home’s heating expense over the winter.